CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

     - Using the shell this will only take a couple of minutes (at most).

 The heart of a command-line interface is a read-evaluate-print loop (REPL).
-It is called so because when you type a command and press **Return** (also known as **Enter**) the shell reads your command, evaluates (or “executes”) it, prints the output of your command, loops back and waits for you to enter another command.
+When you type a command and press **Return**
+    - the shell reads your command
+    - evaluates (or “executes”) it
+    - prints the output of your command
+    - loops back and waits for you to enter another command

 The Shell
 ^^^^^^^^^
 The Shell is a **program which runs other programs** rather than doing calculations itself.
-Those programs can be as complicated as a climate modeling software and as simple as a program that creates a new folder/directory. **The simple programs which are used to perform stand alone tasks are usually refered to as commands.** The most popular Unix shell is Bash, (the Bourne Again SHell — so-called because it’s derived from a shell written by Stephen Bourne). **Bash** is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

-What does it look like?
+    - programs can be as complicated as a climate modeling software
+    - as simple as a program that creates a new folder/directory
+    - **simple programs used to perform stand alone tasks are usually refered to as commands.**
+    - most popular Unix shell is **Bash**, (the Bourne Again SHell).
+    - Bash is the default shell on most modern implementations of Unix

 A typical shell window looks something like:

 |shelllooklike|

-The **first line shows only a prompt**, indicating that the shell is waiting for input.
-Your shell may use different text for the prompt.
-Most importantly: when typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.

-The part that you type, ls -F / in the second line of the example, typically has the following structure: a command, some options (also called switches or flags) and an argument.
-Flags start with a single dash (-) or two dashes (--), and change the behaviour of a command.
-Arguments tell the command what to operate on (e.g. files and directories).
-Sometimes options and arguments are referred to as parameters.
-A command can be called with more than one option and more than one argument: but a command doesn’t always require an argument or an option.

-In the **second line** of the example above, our **command is ls**, with an **option -F** and an **argument /**. **Each part is separated by spaces**: if you omit the space between ls and -F the shell will look for a command called ls-F, which doesn’t exist.
-Also, **capitalization matters**: LS is different from ls.
+**first line shows only a prompt**
+    - indicates the shell is waiting for input
+    - your shell may use different text for the prompt
+    - **do not type the prompt**, only the commands that follow it

+**the second line**
+   - command is ls, with an option -F and an argument /
+   - options change the behavior of a command
+   - each part is separated by spaces
+   - capitalization matters
+   - commands can have more than one option or arugment
+   - commands don't always require and option or argument

+**lines 3-5 contain output that command produced**
-Next we see the **output** that our command produced.
-In this case it is a listing of files and folders in a location called / - we’ll cover what all these mean later today.
-Those using a macOS might recognize the output in this example.
+    - this is a list of files and folders in the root directory (/)

 **Finally**, the shell again prints the prompt and waits for you to type the next command.